MiraZzle/bs-pit/README.md

    <b>Bullsh*t Pit</b> is a presidential debate simulator <br>developed for <a href="https://itch.io/jam/gds-jam-2023"> GDS Jam 2023 </a>.
 </p>

+## Goal and scope
+The Goal of this project was to create a simulator for some sort of a political debate.
+The core gameplay focuses around answering given questions and balancing between populism and honesty.
+The conetnt is limited due to the given time constraints of 48 hours to complete the game.

 ## Installation
 1. Clone this repository or download it as a ZIP file
       ```bash